mattmoore/scala-compiler-plugins/README.md

 When the plugin is enabled, the project will fail to compile, throwing an error that division by zero is being attempted.

-## Why are there two different namespaces for Scala 2 and Scala 3 for the same plugin?
+## Scala 2 vs Scala 3

-TLDR: Because plugins for Scala 2 and Scala 3 are incompatible, and are therefore _not the same_.
+Compiler plugins for Scala 2 and Scala 3 are incompatible.
 Scala 3 has changed the plugin system and it is quite different from the way Scala 2 works.

 Scala 3 removed the older analysis plugins that Scala 2 had.
-Instead, it now provides the "StandardPlugin" and "ResearchPlugin" types.
+Instead, it now provides the `StandardPlugin` and `ResearchPlugin` types.
 Standard plugins do not have the ability to modify type information at compile time anymore.
 This is to prevent a compiler author from breaking type safety.
 If you need to fully control all phases, you would instead create a research plugin that allows full control of the compilation pipeline.
 For more information, see [Changes in Compiler Plugins](https://dotty.epfl.ch/docs/reference/changed-features/compiler-plugins.html).